 In many cases, insurance companies will offer victims low settlements.
 Insurers know that many families are in desperate situations.
 They often try to encourage people to accept these offers by telling them that they will get to keep more money for themselves and not share it with an attorney.

 However, in reality, most initial settlement offers from insurance companies fall woefully short of what victims are entitled to receive.
 You will want to make sure you have an attorney to give yourself the best chance of recovering all of the compensation you need and deserve after your child suffers a birth injury.

-What To Do If Your Child Suffered a Birth Injury
+What To Do If Your Child Suffered a Birth Injury in Washington, D.C.

 At The Law Offices of Dr. Michael M. Wilson MD, JD & Associates, our medical malpractice attorneys will help you to develop a life care plan that outlines every conceivable expense your child has incurred or will incur because of his or her injury.
 The life care plan can describe the expected economic and non-economic damages that you should seek in your case.

 Insurance companies will be initially reluctant to pay your demands.
 Still, they will ultimately become more willing to settle when it becomes evident that you are willing to take your case to court.
 It is far less expensive to settle a case than take one to trial.